 By Kay Muir-Leresche and Robert H. Nelson

-In most of the world the ownership of wildlife lies in the hands of governments.
-State agencies typically regulate closely the use of wildlife, including the amount of hunting permitted and at what times and places.
+In most of the world, the ownership of wildlife lies in the hands of governments.
+State agencies closely regulate the use of wildlife, including the amount permitted, when, and where hunting can occur.

 However, in the southern African nations of Zimbabwe, South Africa, Namibia and Botswana, an important experiment has been taking place over the past forty years (G. Child 1995).
-To a considerable degree, these nations have legalized and privatized the use of wildlife-encouraging hunting, tourism, and the sale of meat, hides, and horns.
-Formally the wildlife remains without an owner (res nullius) or stateowned, but if certain conditions are met the owners of private land have the full rights to control the use of wildlife on their land.
+To a considerable degree, these nations have legalized and privatized the use of wildlife, encouraging hunting, tourism, and the sale of meat, hides, and horns.
+The wildlife remains state-owned without a formal owner (res nullius), but certain conditions grant private landowners the full rights to control the use of wildlife on their land.

 The experience of Zimbabwe illustrates this development.
 Unfortunately, the violence of recent months in that country, caused by the government's refusal to protect property rights, may well undermine this extraordinary progress in wildlife management.

 In Zimbabwe, before the mid-1960s, farmers were not allowed to hunt, cull, or sell venison.
-They relied heavily on the Department of National Parks and Wildlife Management for control of problem animals and had no incentive to encourage wildlife.
+They relied heavily on the Department of National Parks and Wildlife Management for control of problem animals and had no incentive to encourage healthy wildlife populations.
 Many game animals were killed in order to control the tsetse fly, which wild animals were believed to host (Murindagomo 1997, 433).

-Yet cattle ranching has always been economically marginal in much of Zimbabwe's semi-arid rangelands.
-The ranching industry for many years depended on government subsidies.
-Excessive cattle stocking, encouraged by the government, often degraded rangeland.
+Yet, cattle ranching has always been economically marginal in much of Zimbabwe's semi-arid rangelands.
+The ranching industry long depended on government subsidies, encouraging excessive cattle stocking and degraded rangeland.

-So in 1961, a new Conservation Act allowed large-scale commercial farmers to obtain permits to harvest wildlife for meat.
-However, capturing and killing widely dispersed wildlife populations proved expensive, and other problems, such as the absence of established channels of distribution, made wild-game meat production unprofitable (Muir 1989).
+So, a 1961 Conservation Act allowed large-scale commercial farmers to obtain permits to harvest wildlife for meat.
+However, capturing and killing widely dispersed wildlife populations proved expensive.
+This and other problems, such as the absence of established channels of distribution, made wild-game meat production unprofitable (Muir 1989).

-A more promising approach then emerged-safari hunting.
-For much of the twentieth century safari hunting was associated primarily with Kenya and other parts of east Africa, but a safari industry began growing rapidly in Zimbabwe in the 1960s.
+Luckily, a more promising approach emerged: safari hunting.
+Safari hunting was concentrated primarily in Kenya and of east Africa for much of the twentieth century, but a safari industry began growing rapidly in Zimbabwe in the 1960s.
 By 1974, one study found 17 ranchers actively managing their ranches for safari hunting, with another 150 ranchers showing interest (B. Child 1988, 178).

-Safari hunting does not depend on large numbers of animals as much as the presence of trophy animals.
-It thus offered the possibility of large revenues with low demands on both the land and the wildlife-and less harmful environmental impact on semi-arid rangelands.
-At the same time, the transfer of responsibility for wildlife on private land from the state to the landholder would free the Department of Natural Parks and Wildlife Management to concentrate on wildlife research and its protected areas.
+Safari hunting does not depend on large numbers of animals, but more on the presence of trophy animals.
+It thus offered opportunity for larger revenues while lowering burdens on both the land and the wildlife, creating less harmful environmental impacts on semi-arid rangelands.
+At the same time, transferring responsibility for wildlife on private land from the state to the landholder allowed the Department of Natural Parks and Wildlife Management to concentrate on wildlife research and its protected areas.

-In 1975, the Parks and Wildlife Act delegated to large-scale commercial farmers management control of safari hunting, harvesting, and other wildlife activities on their lands.
+In 1975, the Parks and Wildlife Act delegated management control of safari hunting, harvesting, and other wildlife activities to large-scale commercial farmers.
 Commercial farmers were designated as the "appropriate authority" for deciding the wildlife use of the land.
-The owner could now decide the time and place of hunting, the number of animals to be hunted, the age and sex of the animals, minimum acceptable trophy sizes, and other conditions of hunting.
-A private rancher might choose to run safari operations or might instead choose to lease the hunting rights to an independent safari operator.
-Also, the Department of National Parks and Wildlife Management established detailed training programs and tight licensing requirements for hunting guides.
+By either controlling safari operations or leasing hunting rights to an independent safari operator, the owner could now make important decisions regarding their wildlife, including: the time and place of hunting, the number of animals to be hunted, the age and sex of the animals, minimum acceptable trophy sizes, and other hunting conditions.
+Also, the Department of National Parks and Wildlife Management established detailed training programs and tightened licensing requirements for hunting guides.
 Today, the guides of Zimbabwe are often said to be the best qualified in Africa.

 The principal author of the 1975 act, then the director of the Department of National Parks and Wildlife Management, Graham Child, stated that with the exception of specially protected animals, "land holders are better placed than anyone else to conserve their wildlife" (quoted in B. Child 1988, 179Ð80).
 The government abolished most license fees and allowed landowners to charge for hunting and fishing as well.

-In some areas of Zimbabwe, commercial wildlife operations were more profitable than cattle raising by the 1980s.
-Ranchers located near the Matetsi Safari area in northwest Zimbabwe especially benefit from tourism because they are near Victoria Falls and Hwange National Park.
+In some areas of Zimbabwe, commercial wildlife operations became more profitable than cattle-raising by the 1980s.
+Ranchers located near the Matetsi Safari area in northwest Zimbabwe especially benefitted from tourism because of nearby Victoria Falls and Hwange National Park.
 Most ranchers who converted to wildlife operations experienced significant financial gains.

-In 1986, Brian Child surveyed ranchers in the southeastern area (the "lowveld") of Zimbabwe, asking them the most profitable use of their land.
-None named cattle ranching by itself.
+In 1986, Brian Child surveyed ranchers in the southeastern area (the "lowveld") of Zimbabwe, asking them to name the most profitable use of their land.
+None named cattle ranching alone.
 Thirty percent said "mostly cattle, some wildlife."
 Forty percent said "mostly wildlife, some cattle," and 30 percent said "wildlife only."
 By 1987, 10 percent of all private farm and ranchland owners were registered as wildlife producers (Muir 1989, 311).